Shinku La Tunnel

 He said formation cutting of the remaining stretch between Padum and Nimmu will also be completed soon.
 He said a new Road Construction Company (RCC) will be established in the area.

-Chaudhary said: “The Shinku-la tunnel will be 4.25km in length at altitude of about 16,000ft.
+Chaudhary said: “The Shinku-la (Shinkun La) tunnel will be 4.25km in length at altitude of about 16,000ft.
 It will be the highest and longest tunnel at this altitude in the entire world.
 He said work on construction of the tunnel will start in July or August this year.
 The exercise to build the Nimmu-Darcha road had started 20 years back but the work faced many technical glitches.
 This new road is going to prove boon not only to the army but also it will bring positive revolution in the Zanskar valley.”

 He said it used to take many days to travel from Zanskar to Himachal in the past but now the travel time has been reduced to only a few hours.
 He said the travel time will further be reduced after widening and blacktopping of the highway.